Gapminder converts over 500 development indicators (at the national level) into interactive and dynamic charts and maps.

 PPIC Map Room from the Public Policy Institute of California, provides access to both interactive and static California maps on a wide range of issues.

 ReferenceUSA allows you to create heat maps of businesses based on specific criteria.

 American Panorama a digital atlas of United States history, created by the Digital Scholarship Lab at the University of Richmond.
 The atlas is an ongoing project, with more maps being added as they are completed.
 Some highlights of the atlas are as follows:

 ArcGIS Online Sign-up for a free ArcGIS Online account from the GIS industry leader, Esri.
 This is a paired-down version of the desktop application.
-For the full desktop ArcGIS package, access it at Gleeson Library or contact USF's Geospatial Analysis Lab (GSAL).
+For the full desktop ArcGIS package, access it at Gleeson Library (on the PCs in the Reference Room Computer Lab) or contact USF's Geospatial Analysis Lab (GSAL).

 CrowdMap Open-source software developed by the non-profit software company, Ushahidi - pioneers in the world of "activist mapping"